 Your site has now been generated inside the output directory.
 (You may see a warning related to feeds, but that is normal when developing locally and can be ignored for now.)

 5.1.5 Preview your site

-Open a new terminal session and run the following commands to switch to your output directory and launch Pelican's web server:
+Open a new terminal session, navigate to your generated output directory and run the following command to launch Pelican's web server: